HosseinKhalilian/Bascom_avr-Voltmeter.1/README.md

 ### This repository is MCU DC Digital Voltmeter .
-This voltmeter can read-only DC voltage from 0-5 volt and Display .
+This voltmeter can read-only DC voltage from 0-5 volt and Display on 2 Digit Seven Segment .

 ###### This repository contains Source Files & Proteus Circuit Simulation Files.